narol1024/react-native-tencent-asr/README.md

-# react-native-tencent-asr
+# react-native-tencent-asr(For Testing, don't use.)

-Tencent ASR SDK for React Native.
+🔧WIP -> Tencent ASR SDK for React Native.

 ## Installation